EkShunyam/CodingHub/README.md

 Place to sync Coding Home

-list of tasks to do
+list of tasks to do:
 - setup SSH ✅
 - git clone this repo locally ✅
 - make changes and push it back ✅